serverless/test/docs/run-serverless.md

 Eventual environment variables (e.g. `{ SLS_DEBUG: '*' }`)

+#### `envWhitelist` (optional)

+`runServerless` is run with mocked `process.env` and no env vars from original `process.env` exposed.

+If there's a need to expose some env vars from original env, provide this option with expected var names to expose

 #### `pluginPathsWhiteList`

 Paths to plugins of which registered hooks should be invoked.